chandanab12/AWS-Cloud-Inst./Cloud Foundations-1/README.md

 To avoid major failure your syatem must be resillient and for that you require high availability and disaster recovery.

+- Fault tolerance - the ability to withstand subsystem failure and maintain availability.
+- Fault isolation - minimizes the scope of impact when a failure does occur.
+Workloads are broken down to subsystems and fail independently and are repaired in isolation.

+- Have redundancy (Some resources that are not used right away but act as a backup)
+- Be ready for large traffic instances - scalable and elastic

 Measureables for Disaster Recovery

 ## RPO (Recovery Point Objective)